jorenvh/Countify/README.md

 Laravel 5 package to count the words in a textarea.

 ## Instalation

-1. Require it in your composer.json file
+1.Require it in your composer.json file

 ```php
 "thunder/countify": "dev-master"